Resignation Acceptance Letter and Email Examples for Employers

 Hello [Employee Name],

 Thank you for your resignation email dated [Date].
-We confirm receipt of your resignation from your position as [Job Title] and accept your resignation.
+We confirm receipt and acceptance of your resignation from your position as [Job Title].

 Your final working day will be [Final Working Day], based on the notice period that applies to your role.

-Please coordinate with [Manager Name] on handover tasks before your departure.
-HR will send separate information about final pay, benefits, company property and any documents that need to be completed.
+Please coordinate with [Manager Name] to complete handover tasks before your departure.
+HR will send separate information about final pay, benefits, company property and any remaining documents that need to be completed.

 Thank you for your work with [Company Name].
 We wish you all the best for the future.